 Sustainable use and protection of water and marine resources

 Protection and restoration of biodiversity and ecosystems

 To determine the eligibility of an activity, we must first and foremost, see if the EU has defined fitting technical screening criteria for the respective activity.
-The taxonomy activities generally correspond with the NACE code structure, or officially the “Statistical Classification of Economic Activities in the European Community.”
+The EU Taxonomy activities generally correspond with the NACE code structure, or officially the “Statistical Classification of Economic Activities in the European Community.”
 This is the industry standard classification system used within the European Union.

 If an activity is eligible, then we must determine if the activity is aligned by confirming that it complies with the technical screening criteria developed by the EU Technical Expert Group.
 These criteria are:

 The economic activity contributes to one of the six environmental objectives